Close ILTakeCare Suggestion

 by mohit bohra | May 12, 2025

-Green tea is prepared using the unoxidised leaves of Camellia sinensis herb.
-It is one of the least processed tea leaves and contains the most antioxidants.
-Green tea decoction is prepared by steeping the leaves in hot water for a few minutes.
-Research suggests that this can aid in weight loss.
-However, excessive long-term consumption of green tea can cause many health issues due to its caffeine content.
+Green tea is prepared using the unoxidised leaves of the Camellia sinensis herb.
+It is one of the least processed tea leaves and contains the highest amount of antioxidants.
+The beverage is prepared by steeping the leaves in hot water for a few minutes.

 Side effects of green tea